-The new service provides targeted inputs into areas where people require support.
-This service enables clients to make more appropriate choices about where y live and who y live with.
-It also increases clients ability to make decisions and take control over most areas of ir life.
+The new service provides targeted inputs into the areas where people require support.
+This service enables clients to make more appropriate choices about where they live and who they live with.
+It also increases the clients ability to make decisions and take control over most areas of their life.

-The service is funded by Waitemata DHB and individually tailored in collaboration with client and ir family/whānau.
-Support is co-ordinated and responsive to ir changing aspirations, capacity/capability, goals, needs and mental health requirements over time.
-The service provides socially inclusive activities that client identifies as meaningful to m and, where appropriate, consistent with a tikanga/kaupapa Māori approach.
+The service is funded by Waitemata DHB and individually tailored in collaboration with the client and their family/whānau.
+Support is co-ordinated and responsive to their changing aspirations, capacity/capability, goals, needs and mental health requirements over time.
+The service provides socially inclusive activities that the client identifies as meaningful to them and, where appropriate, consistent with a tikanga/kaupapa Māori approach.